 From monocropping with sugar to establishing the Export Processing Zone that gave the textile industry a boost in the '70s and '80s, government has steadily opened up more sectors to attract foreign investment.
 Hospitality, financial services, information and communications technology as well as professional services all play their part.

 English and French are commonly used in all professional, academic and administrative spheres in Mauritius.
-In addition, Creole is widely spoken by the islanders.
+In addition, Creole is widely spoken by

 However, Mauritius is a multi-ethnic society so there are also citizens who speak Hindi, Telugu, Tamil, Marathi, Urdu and Mandarin, among others.